MagentaSpruce/reactNewsSite/README.md

 # reactNewsSite
 This React app creates a news site with fetched stories using server-side pagination.

-This app utilizes a 3rd party API to pull data from.
+This app utilizes a 3rd party API to pull news source data from.

 A general walkthrough of the pertinent React code is given below: